 It contains the lowest saturated fat content of any oil, has a high level of the precious Omega 3 fats and complements olive oil regarding its purpose and components.

-When it comes to cooking, coconut oil is a great oil with a high smoke point.
+When it comes to cooking, coconut oil is a great choice with a high smoke point.
 It is wonderful for stir-frys or as a dairy free replacement to butter.
 But it’s important to know that coconut oil contains around 90 percent saturated fat.

 Although it is slightly different than the saturated fat you find in animal products it’s still important to keep your saturated fat intake under control.

-So…should you have coconut oil at home?
+So…should you have it at home?

 But cooking should not be your primary reason for buying it!
 Coconut oil is „the Jack of all Trades“.